 - An understanding of the issues the target buyers face – what keeps them up at night?

-- Aptitude and confidence to converse with senior/key decision makers without worry
+- The aptitude, and confidence, to converse with senior/key decision makers without worry

-- Excellent listening skills once the prospect answers your questions!
+- Excellent listening skills once the prospect answers the questions

-- The aptitude to be able to filter prospects out of your net as well as in.
+- The ability to filter prospects out of your net as well as in.
 Not everyone is a prime prospect

 - Techniques to deal with tough Gatekeepers.
 You won’t get far if you don’t get through

-- The ability to handle and deflect objections that will inevitably come up from budget holders / decision-makers and gatekeepers
+- The resourcefulness to handle and deflect objections that will inevitably come up from decision-makers

-- Time management skills to ensure calls are carried out on time and without becoming distracted
+- Time management skills to ensure calls are carried out on time without becoming distracted

 - Consistency with calling hours.
-This is to ensure that momentum is built with calls and planned call-backs that will in turn build momentum
+This is to ensure that momentum is built with calls and planned call-backs that will build momentum

-- The willingness and dogged determination to have a go and to keep going in the face of rejection.
+- The dogged determination to have a go and to keep going in the face of rejection.
 People saying no doesn’t matter, as long as a given percentage say yes

 So, make sure the person that represents you on the phone exhibits most of the traits above.
 That’s how you will deliver more telemarketing success and generate more telemarketing appointments.